Global well-posedness and scattering for the defocusing, $L^{2}$-critical, nonlinear Schr{\"o}dinger equation when $d = 2$

 \textbf{Abstract:} In this paper we prove that the defocusing, cubic nonlinear Schr{\"o}dinger initial value problem is globally well-posed and scattering for $u_{0} \in L^{2}(\mathbf{R}^{2})$.
-To do this, we will prove a frequency localized interaction Morawetz estimate similar to the estimate made in \cite{CKSTT4}.
-Since we are considering an $L^{2}$ - critical initial value problem we will localize to low frequencies.
+The proof uses the bilinear estimates of \cite{PV} and a frequency localized interaction Morawetz estimate similar to the high frequency estimate of \cite{CKSTT4} and especially the low frequency estimate of \cite{D2}.